spencerkclark/xpartition/README.md

 out of memory errors (see [this issue](https://github.com/dask/distributed/issues/2602) for more discussion).
-Breaking the problem down in the way that `xpartition` does, allows you to gain the benefits dask's laziness on each independent process, while working in a distributed environment.  *In an ideal world we wouldn't need a package like this -- we would let dask and dask distributed handle everything -- but in practice that does not work perfectly yet.*
+Breaking the problem down in the way that `xpartition` does, allows you to gain the benefits of dask's laziness on each independent process, while working in a distributed environment.  *In an ideal world we wouldn't need a package like this -- we would let dask and dask distributed handle everything -- but in practice that does not work perfectly yet.*